Oxerene/Oxerene/README.md

 - 👋 Hi, I’m @Oxerene
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Mobile Application based Projects.
+- 💞️ I’m looking to collaborate on android based projects.
-- 📫 How to reach me LinkedIn :- www.linkedin.com/in/dipanker-vashist-8407831b0
+- 📫 How to reach me  Email :- dipankerv2@gmail.com
+-                     LinkedIn :- www.linkedin.com/in/dipanker-vashist-8407831b0

 <!---
 Oxerene/Oxerene is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.